exavolt/zflo/README.md

 # ZFlo - Flow Execution Engine

-A UI-agnostic flow execution engine for building stateful, rule-driven applications.
+A collection of packages for building stateful, rule-driven, applications through flow definitions.
 Written in TypeScript, ZFlo provides a flexible framework for powering interactive experiences on any platform.

 ## Key Technical Features